hbc/edX/edX_Notes.md

 Next, grab the sequencing data.
 This would normally have been provided by a collaborator or your sequencing facility:

-	cp ~/sequence/reads* .
+	cp ~/sequence/reads* data/

+You should have two files in FASTQ format in your directory now — a single sample sequenced in paired-end mode.
+We can check by moving into the data directory and listing all files:

+	cd data
 	ls -alih reads*

-You should have two files in FASTQ format in your directory now — a single sample sequenced in paired-end mode.

 ### Quality Controls